team-thalamus/btt-team-thalamus/README.md

 - **Explanation:** The Kaggle result was lower than our training results (around 75-78%).
 This drop in performance suggests that the model didn't generalize well to unseen test data.
 This could mean there are differences between the dataset used for training and the one on Kaggle, or our model was slightly overfitting to the training data.

 <img width="405" alt="Screenshot 2025-03-30 at 4 50 51 PM" src="https://github.com/user-attachments/assets/130897cf-7466-4930-9a64-510715a0af44" />

+# **🖼️ Impact Narrative**

+1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?

+    Our model found patterns in fMRI data linked to ADHD.
+Males and females showed some differences in brain activity, but more research is needed.

+2. How could your work help contribute to ADHD research and/or clinical care?

+    Our work helps improve ADHD detection, especially in females, leading to earlier diagnosis and better accommodations.

+# **🚀 Next Steps & Future Improvements**
+**Limitations:**
+* The model struggles with female detection and non-ADHD classification.
+* Accuracy drops on unseen data (Kaggle results lower than training performance).

+**Future Improvements:**
+* Use more advanced deep learning models.
+* Try feature selection to improve model focus.
+* Collect or explore more diverse datasets for better generalization.